cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/scientific-american-update.md

 title: Scientific American Update
 uid: a915b967-2c3f-47ed-af29-84715a92555f
 ---
+Imagine that the editors of *Scientific American* have contacted you and asked you to bring their readers up to date on research on a major environmental issue.
+The magazine published an article on this topic some time ago, but a lot has happened in the intervening years.
+The editors are hoping for an article that is both engaging and enlightening.

+They know that you have expressed interest in this topic and that you may have personal reasons for pursuing it, so they are willing to give you some latitude in defining the focus for your article.
+As long as you are able to accomplish your basic mission—to provide an update on recent research—they are open to different approaches.

+The first version of the article should be at least 1800 words long.
+The final version should be between 2000 and 2200 words long.
+Both versions should include a separate source list, which will be available online for S*cientific American* readers.
+As is typical of *Scientific American* articles, the final version of your update will not include any form of citation, so you will need to acknowledge your sources in the article itself.

+This is your chance to educate readers on a vital topic.
+Help them understand its significance.
+Make it lively and informative.
+Highlight the roles of key researchers.
+Explain technical terms.
+Double-check your data; the editors do not want any embarrassing mail from readers.

 ### Two Older Scientific American Articles

 Select **two** possible starting points for your *Scientific American* Update and post article titles on course website.